onniro/2PACMPEG/README.md

 - GLFW3 (included)

 ## 3.3. actually building
-- append containing folder of clang++ to PATH shell environment variable
+- append containing folder of clang++ to PATH shell environment variable if it's not already there
 - on windows, run clang_release.bat in its containing folder and clang_release.sh on linux
 - (for debug, run compile_imgui.bat/sh **once** and then build with build.bat/sh)